Heather Rose is the award-winning author of eight novels and is one of Australia’s most diverse writers.

 Julia Gillard – Australia’s first female Prime Minister and author of My Story.

 Charlotte Wood – prize-winning Australian author of The Natural Way of Things, Pieces of a Girl, Animal People, …

 Rohan Wilson – prize winning author of The Roving Party, To Name Those Lost and his latest novel The Daughter of Bad Times

 DBC Pierre – Booker Prize winner of Vernon God Little, Ludmilla’s Broken English, Breakfast with the Borgias …

 Geraldine Brooks – Pulitzer Prize winner and author of Caleb’s Crossing, People of the Book, Year of Wonders, The Secret Chord …

 Don Watson – prize-winning Australian author of Keating – Recollections of a Bleeding Heart, The Bush …

 Katherine Scholes – bestselling author of The Rain Queen, The Perfect Wife, Lioness, The Hunter’s Wife…

 Tracy Chevalier – bestselling author of The Girl with the Pearl Earring, Remarkable Creatures, The Last Runaway…

-Christos Tsiolkas – prize winning Australian author of The Slap, Loaded, Barracuda…
+Christos Tsiolkas – prize winning Australian author of Barracuda, The Slap, Loaded, Damascus …

 In 1999, after returning to Tasmania with her young family, Heather co-founded advertising agency Coo’ee Tasmania and built it into the state’s most highly awarded agency responsible for the leading community and social education campaigns.